aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/movetosection/_index.md

 ### Remarks

 When sectionIndex is greater than or equal to 0, it specifies an index from the beginning of the document with 0 being the first section.
-When sectionIndex is less than 0, it specified an index from the end of the document with -1 being the last section.The cursor is moved to the first paragraph in the Body of the specified section.
+When sectionIndex is less than 0, it specified an index from the end of the document with -1 being the last section.

+The cursor is moved to the first paragraph in the **Body** of the specified section.

 ### Examples